mayurianil/TekSystemCodingExerciseLabCorp/TekSystem Coding Exercise documentation.md

 The code creates only one instance of Order and reuses that instance for each new order.
 This design pattern is suitable if there is only one user who places different orders and gets the cumulative amount for all the orders placed.

-It is possible to create different instance for each order, but in this case we can’t implement reusability of the cart and in this approach we create a new memory space for each order which is not recommended .
+It is possible to create different instance for each order, but then we can’t implement reusability of the cart and moreover we end up creating a new memory space for each order which is not recommended .
 To enable this feature of cart reusability and to maintain the data of each order we clear the Orderline record after each record is fetched.

 The design and logical flow of the code indicates that one user places 3 different orders and at the end gets the Sum of all orders placed, also the documentation of the given code makes it obligatory to reuse the cart, so we use only one instance per user.
 If the code is scaled to multiple users, it is highly recommended to use separate instance for each user.